Ghostscypher/php-mpesa/mpesa_endpoints.md

 - `B2B` - Business to business payments
 - `Account balance query` - Used to check the account balance
 - `Transaction status query` - Used to query the transaction status
-- `Initialize stk push` - Used to initilize an stk push
+- `Initialize stk push` - Used to initialize an stk push
 - `Stk push query` - Used to check the status of an stk push
 - `Reversal` - Used to initiate a reversal request